slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»"*

 > *"Even a foolish person can still be right about most things.
-Most conventional wisdom is true."
+Most conventional wisdom is true." (...)
--- Kevin Kelly*

-> *"Every person you meet knows an amazing lot about something you know virtually nothing about.
-Your job is to discover what it is, and it won’t be obvious."
+"Every person you meet knows an amazing lot about something you know virtually nothing about.
+Your job is to discover what it is, and it won’t be obvious." (...)
--- Kevin Kelly*

-> *"You can reduce the annoyance of someone’s stupid belief by increasing your understanding of why they believe it."
+"You can reduce the annoyance of someone’s stupid belief by increasing your understanding of why they believe it."
 -- Kevin Kelly*

 ### How to judge a man?